rubiefawn/remedy/characters/race.md

 `TODO: Lore goes here`

 * **Ability Score Increase:** Your Identity score increases by 1.
-* **Blessing:** Once per long rest, you may touch a creature, healing them from one wound.
+* **Blessing:** Once per long rest, you may touch a creature, healing them of one wound.
 * **Celestial Presence:** One per long rest, you may use your action to assume a divine mantle for 1 minute.
 All creatures of your choice that can see you must succeed on a Sanity check vs your Charisma or become either Charmed or Frightened \(your choice\) until the transformation ends.

 #### Subrace: Empyrean Aetherling